(857)-237-6840

 Principle Investigator

-Dr. Logan is a tenure-track Assistant Professor of Biology at Eastern Nazarene College.
+Dr. Logan is an Assistant Professor of Biology and Biotechnology at Endicott College in Beverly, Massachusetts, where he teaches courses in anatomy & physiology, pathophysiology, and in the M.S.
+Bioinformatics program.
+Previous to joining Endicott College in the fall of 2024, he was a full-time faculty member at Eastern Nazarene College in Quincy, Massachusetts.
 He has earned a B.S. in Exercise Science from Fitchburg State University, an M.S. in Neuroscience from Brandeis University and a Ph.D. in Biology from Northeastern University.
 During his doctoral training in the Khrapko lab, he focused on bioinformatics and mutation dynamics in mitochondrial DNA.

 SEAN JAMES MILLER, PH.D.